successible/cleanslate/README.md

 Nope!

 We maintain a free instance at [cleanslate.sh](https://cleanslate.sh).
-It offers free accounts with social login.
+It offers free accounts with social login via Firebase.
 For example, "Login with Google".

 ## How is Clean Slate licensed?